ApolloNet/tamago/README.md

 ### Image formats

-Rename or add formats with this array of image formats objects :
+Rename or add formats with this array of image formats objects:

 ```
 imageFormats: [